The Difference Between Eczema & Psoriasis

 Acne is a skin condition that can take several forms, including Whiteheads, pimples, blackheads, nodules, or cysts.
 It is possible to have both eczema and acne at the same time, but usually not in the same area of the body.
 Eczema can be confused with acne, although the two are different.

 Cutaneous T-Cell Lymphoma is the most common form of this rare form of blood cancer.
-It has an early stage that can look like eczema.
-As it can also cause red, inflamed skin that itches badly.
+In its early stages, it can resemble eczema and may cause red, inflamed, itchy skin.
 If you have a rash that doesn’t seem to be getting better or that seems like it could be more serious than eczema, see a dermatologist just for peace of mind.

 Netherton’s disease is a rare skin, hair, and immune system disorder.
 Symptoms that are first present at birth include red, scaly skin.
 Some of the other symptoms include outbreaks of red, circular scales, thin or fragile hair, and immune reactions such as hay fever, asthma, itchy skin, and eczema.